exploratory-testing-academy/todoapp-solution/README.md

 * [ DATA ] `ด้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็` does not copy a single character but an encoded mess
 * [ LAYOUT ] Long text and delete button would look better if they were separated into own columns
 * [ DATA ] Some text selection get delete icon on top of text
+* [ CONSISTENCY ] Click icon for items that can be selected is hand on bottom, regular on other selections

 ### For React https://todomvc.com/examples/react/dist/